- Section Name:

-The new ARRL MDC Section Yahoo Reflector is now available.
-We
+The new ARRLMDCSection Yahoo Reflector is now available.
+If

-this Section News coming out only once a month, this Yahoo site

-will keep you up
+coming out only once a month, this Yahoo Site with keep you up

-to date with late breaking news.
+to date with late breaking news, including a possible disaster

 ARES meetings usually the third Saturday at 0900 at the EOC.